jezzsantos/saastack/docs/decisions/0120-entity-identifiers.md

 `Named Short Identifiers`

-- Short identifiers try to be as short as possible to guarantee uniqueness, and they use only letters (upper and lower case) to be human readable
+- Short identifiers try to be as short as possible to guarantee uniqueness, and they use only letters (upper and lower case) to be human-readable
-- Named identifiers tell the \[human\} reader what entity the identifier belongs to in cases where the human is dealing with many identifiers at the same time.
+- Named identifiers tell the \[human\] reader what entity the identifier belongs to in cases where the human is dealing with many identifiers at the same time.
 - Named identifiers also clear up ambiguity in ID found all over REST JSON responses